Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Results and Discussion

 \subsection{Example Light Curves for Bright Stars}

+{ High-precision, high-cadence, non-consecutive time-series photometry serves as one of the major technical requirements for conducting asteroseismology.
+The search of exoplanets also benefits from high-quality photometric monitoring of stars.
+Stars within a magnitude range of $\sim$8 to $\sim$15 can be measured with $\sim$10 cm class and larger telescopes, however, consecutive monitoring of stars are even brighter, i.e., 3$-$7 magnitude, has not been feasible for previous Antarctic observations due to very short time to reach the saturation level of a detector.

-In figure \ref{example_lc}, we briefly present example light curves for a bright eclipsing binary $\zeta$ Phoenicis and a W Vir type Cepheid variable $\kappa$ Pavonis in a short (4-day) and a long (120-day) period, respectively.
+Our ``ring correction'' techinque allows us to obtain a dispersion level of $\sim$0.03 mag for stars around 5.5 mag in four consecutive days.
+This valuable long-term, multi-color, consecutive photometric dataset allows the studies on eclipsing binaries, Cepheids, and other stellar variables.
+In {Figure} \ref{example_lc}, we briefly present example light curves for a bright eclipsing binary $\zeta$ Phoenicis and a W Vir type Cepheid variable $\kappa$ Pavonis {with} a short (4-day) and a long (120-day) period, respectively.
 More than 60 variables have been monitored by the GASC in $B$, $V$, and $R$ band.
-These light curves will be published in a future paper.
+The multi-band photometric studies of these bright variables will be presented in another paper.}